monanorremo/yummy-tummy/README.md

 * [Heroku](https://devcenter.heroku.com/)

 ## Steps for Cloning Locally
-1. Go to the project repository [Yummy Tummy](https://github.com/monanorremo/yummy-tummy)
+1. Go to the project repository [Yummy Tummy](https://github.com/monanorremo/yummy-tummy).
 1. Open Git and select clone from the repository tab.
 Enter source location [Yummy Tummy](https://github.com/monanorremo/yummy-tummy) and the location you wish to store the files and press the clone button
-1. Open your IDE and navigate to the directory where you stored the cloned files
+1. Open your IDE and navigate to the directory where you stored the cloned files.
 1. Install requirements from requirements.txt file by entering pip3 install -r requirements.txt in the terminal
-1. Activate your virtual environment by py -m venv virtual into the terminal
+1. Activate your virtual environment by py -m venv virtual into the terminal.
 1. Create an environment file env.py to store environment variables.
 Add environment variables as shown: os.environ.setdefault("IP", "0.0.0.0") os.environ.setdefault("PORT", "5000")
     os.environ.setdefault("SECRET_KEY", "ADD_YOUR_SECRET_KEY")
     os.environ.setdefault("MONGO_URI", "YOUR_MONGODB_URI")
     os.environ.setdefault("MONGO_DBNAME", "YOUR_MONGO_DBNAME")```

-* Remember to update your **Secret Key**, **Database Name** and **Database URI**
+    Remember to update your **Secret Key**, **Database Name** and **Database URI**

 1. Add `env.py` to a `.gitignore` file so sensitive data will not be pushed to GIT
 1. You should now be able to run the program by entering `python3 app.py` into the terminal

 ### Deploying to Heroku
 1. Login to [Heroku](https://dashboard.heroku.com/)
 1. Go to `Create new App` from `New` tab
 1. Go to settings
 1. Click on `Reveal Config Vars` to add environment variables to match env.py file
 1. Click on `Deploy` tab and set to automatically deploy from GitHub by entering the repository name [Yummy Tummy](https://github.com/monanorremo/yummy-tummy)
 1. Click on connect

-1. In your IDE create the requirements.txt file to contain all dependencies

-` pip3 freeze --local > requirements.txt`
+1. In your IDE create the requirements.txt file to contain all dependencies ` pip3 freeze --local > requirements.txt`

-1. Create the Procfile

-`echo web: python app.py > Procfile`
+1. Create the Procfile `echo web: python app.py > Procfile`
 1. Make sure all files have been pushed to GitHub repository
 1. In Heroku in the `Deploy` tab scroll down to `Manual deploy` and click `Deploy Branch`
 1. When Heroku is finished building the app you can press the `View` button to view your deployed app